alexandrestein/gotinydb/CHANGLOG.md

 ### Changed

 - Filter are structs and not interface any more and the exclusion filters has been modified.
-- Many modification at the API level.
+- Many modification at the API.

 ### Remove